Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 #### 8.1.4.
 Value names (`val_names`)

-The value names are used as substitute for the uppercased option names in help messages for non-flag options, *i.e.*, those requiring at least one argument.
+The value names are used as substitute for the uppercased option names in help and usage messages for non-flag options, *i.e.*, those requiring at least one argument.
 Setting a value name may render the help message clearer or more concise, like when having an option `--in-file` whose argument just needs to be shown as `FILE`.
-If no value name is given, or less than there are short or long option names, the remaining argument texts are filled with the respective option name in "screaming-snake-cased" (uppercased with underscores instead of hyphens) form.
+If no value name is given, or less than there are short or long option names, the remaining argument texts are filled with the respective option name in "screaming snake&ndash;cased" form, *i.e.*, uppercased with underscores instead of hyphens.
 For positional arguments, the value name is the only name that can be shown, thus, it is required in this case.

 #### 8.1.5.
 Default values (`defaults`)